 Unlike the previous items, STARTTLS is not a protocol, but rather a command recognized by other protocols (like SMTP, IMAP, and POP3 for example).
 This command is used to take an existing non-encrypted connection and encrypt it without requiring a separate secure port.
 This can use any encryption protocol that is enabled on the server, and it is not necessarily limited to TLS.

 Connecting to a non-encrypted service also uses its own defined port.
-For example, port 25 is used for non-encrypted SMTP connections and port 143 is used for non-encrypted IMAP connections.
-This connection is sent via plain text to the service, and thus considered insecure.
+For example, port 25 is used for non-encrypted SMTP connections, and port 143 is used for non-encrypted IMAP connections.
+This connection is sent via plaintext to the service and is thus considered insecure.
 It is possible, however, to upgrade this connection to a secure one using the STARTTLS command.
 Once the command is called by the connecting client, the same negotiation regarding the protocols takes place between the client and server.
 Upon successful negotiation, the data between the server and client is encrypted.
-This connection will continue to utilize the standard port, and does not force a change to the SSL port.
+This connection will continue to utilize the standard port and does not force a change to the SSL port.

 SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are both encryption protocols used for encrypting the data between services.
 All versions of SSL have been deprecated and are considered insecure at this time.
 TLS is the newer protocol, so (at the time of writing) we would recommend using TLS 1.2 on your production servers.
 STARTTLS is a command used to upgrade an existing standard (non-encrypted) connection into an encrypted one.
 This allows for secure connections over the non-encrypted port for a service.